alejomg/test-groq/README.md

 # Test Groq

-This project is a Python-based application built using the FastAPI web framework and Uvicorn for ASGI.
-Main purpose is testing Groq capabilities.
+This project is a Python-based application built using the FastAPI web framework and Uvicorn for ASGI, with an independent frontend user interface powered by Chainlit.
+The main purpose is testing Groq capabilities in a decoupled architecture.

+The project is split into two independent services:
+* **Backend (FastAPI):** Exposes the REST API, handles database connections, manages chat history, and interacts with the Groq API.
+* **Frontend (Chainlit):** A lightweight web interface that acts as an HTTP client to communicate exclusively with the FastAPI backend.

 ## After Cloning